openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powervault-me.rst

 ==============================================================
-Dell EMC PowerVault ME4 Series Fibre Channel and iSCSI drivers
+Dell PowerVault ME4 Series Fibre Channel and iSCSI drivers
 ==============================================================

-The ``PVMEFCDriver`` and ``PVMEISCSIDriver`` Cinder drivers allow the Dell EMC PowerVault ME4 Series storage arrays to be used for Block Storage in OpenStack deployments.
+The ``PVMEFCDriver`` and ``PVMEISCSIDriver`` Cinder drivers allow the Dell PowerVault ME4 Series storage arrays to be used for Block Storage in OpenStack deployments.

 System requirements